 However, from a legal standpoint, you should never operate a vehicle without a catalytic converter.
-You are breaking the law by driving a car without it and your vehicle doesn’t meet emission standards.
+You are breaking the law by driving a car without it, and your vehicle won’t meet emission standards.
 Local authorities could pull you over and give you a ticket.

 The exception to these rules is the classic car.
 Manufacturers weren’t required to use catalytic converters before 1975.
 For this reason, your classic car can be driven legally without a cat.
 You won’t need to worry about pricey fines simply for hitting the road.

 READ MORE: Can You Drive Without A Catalytic Converter?

 Why are Catalytic Converters Valuable?